braydonf/nostr-key-change/specification.md

 * The content MAY INCLUDE with a comment, most clients can ignore this field.
 * Relays MAY STORE multiple events from a pubkey of this kind.
 * Clients MUST ONLY consider one to be valid.
 If multiple exist, a user interface SHOULD PROVIDE a means to pick one.
 There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.

+### Behaviors

+* Every client SHOULD make either a private or public attestation when receiving a Recovery Keys Setup Event for pubkeys that they follow.
+The default SHOULD BE private.
+The client SHOULD provide user interaction to make attestations public or private.
+* The attestations SHOULD be stored locally to verify a possible future Key Migration and Revocation Event.
+* Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key.
+* Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
+* Clients SHOULD implement a user interface to help prevent accidental broadcasts of this event.

 ## Recovery Keys Attestation Event